Undergraduate minors: computer science; informatics

 Introduction to modern operating systems, including device control, memory management and addressing, process scheduling, interprocess communication, interrupts, synchronization, security.
 Prerequisites: CS:2210 with a minimum grade of C- and CS:2230 with a minimum grade of C- and (CS:2630 with a minimum grade of C- or ECE:3350 with a minimum grade of C-).

 CS:3640 Introduction to Networks and Their Applications3 s.h.

 Introduction to networks and the development of network applications; basic concepts of network communication common to applications such as simulation and web services.
 Prerequisites: CS:2630 with a minimum grade of C- or ECE:3350 with a minimum grade of C-.

 CS:3700 Elementary Numerical Analysis3 s.h.

-Computer arithmetic, root finding, polynomial approximation, numerical integration, systems of linear equations, ordinary differential equations; use of higher-level computer language such as Matlab, Maple, Mathematica.
+Computer arithmetic, root finding, polynomial approximation, numerical integration, numerical linear algebra, numerical solution of differential equations; use of a higher-level computer language such as Matlab, Python, or Julia.
 Prerequisites: (MATH:2550 or MATH:2700) and (MATH:1560 or MATH:1860).
 Same as MATH:3800.